ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

 sdtran
   The 4-character identifier of the shutdown assist transaction.

-  The default shutdown transaction, if neither SDTRAN nor NOSDTRAN is specified, is CESD.
+  If neither SDTRAN nor NOSDTRAN is specified, the value specified in the SDTRAN SIT parameter is used; or if this has not been set, the CICS-supplied shutdown assist transaction, CESD, is used instead.

   | **required**: False